Avengers: Infinity War poster

 Weighted: Precision (70%) + Arc (15%) + Theme (15%)

 Avengers: Infinity War (2018) showcases strategically placed narrative architecture, characteristic of Joe Russo's storytelling approach.
-This structural analysis examines how the film's 14-point plot structure maps to proven narrative frameworks across 2 hours and 29 minutes.
+This structural analysis examines how the film's 15-point plot structure maps to proven narrative frameworks across 2 hours and 29 minutes.
 With an Arcplot score of 2.7, the film takes an unconventional approach to traditional narrative frameworks.

 Structural Analysis

-The Status Quo at 1 minutes (1% through the runtime) establishes The Asgardian refugee ship under attack by Thanos.
-Bodies scattered, Thor powerless, Loki holding the Tesseract - the "status quo" of a universe already losing to Thanos..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+The Status Quo at 1 minutes (1% through the runtime) establishes The Asgardian refugee ship drifts in space, already under attack by Thanos.
+Thor's distress call plays: "This is the Asgardian refugee vessel Statesman.
+We are under assault."
+Bodies litter the floor, establishing the new post-Ragnarok status quo of desperate survival..
+Structural examination shows that this early placement immediately immerses viewers in the story world.

 Emotional Journey

-Avengers: Infinity War's emotional architecture traces a deliberate progression across 14 carefully calibrated beats.
+Avengers: Infinity War's emotional architecture traces a deliberate progression across 15 carefully calibrated beats.

 Narrative Framework